-Compression is probably the trickiest topic in audio production!
-It takes years of practice to train your ear and have a sense of awareness to what you’re doing to your audio signal!
+Audio compression is probably the trickiest topic in audio production!
+It takes years of practice to train your ear for what compression sounds like, and have a sense of awareness to what you’re doing to the audio signal when using a compressor.

 But an interesting point I’d like to share with you is that compression can actually be used for more than just audio leveling.
 (When you make loud parts of the signal more consistent with the quieter parts.)